Table of Contents_

 Mini projectors, also called portable projectors, are smaller devices for movies on the go or having business meetings in a rented workspace.
 While they aren’t ideal for a pure entertainment setup, a compact projector can display a solid picture.
 In addition, some can wirelessly connect to mobile devices.

 Even though most micro projectors will have a lower resolution than full-size models, they are fine for watching your favorite movie or showing off a presentation.
 Plus, keep in mind that top ultra-short-throw projectors play a part in resolution quality.
 In addition, mini projectors can produce colorful images at a smaller image size.
-That said, make sure your mini projector has enough lumens of brightness to combat ambient light.
+That said, ensure your mini projector has enough brightness to combat ambient light.